 The result is a unique Irish whiskey with sherry, viognier, cognac, muscat, and port flavors.

 Tours are not yet available at the Burren Distillers.
-Be sure to keep an eye on the company’s Facebook page for updates.

 Read More About County Clare and Its Many Attractions

-4. Dingle Distillery, Co.
-Kerry
+4. Dingle Distillery, County Kerry

 To achieve the flavors that you’ll find in Dingle Distillery’s single malt Dingle Whiskey, the company uses three distinctive, hand-crafted copper pot stills.